Into the Woods: Broadway revival (2002)

-Delacorte Theater (2012)
+Other U.S. productions (2012–2022)

-The Regent's Park production transferred to the Public Theater's 2012 free summer series, Shakespeare in the Park, at the Delacorte Theater in Central Park, New York City, with an American cast and new designers.
+The 2007 Regent's Park London production transferred to the Public Theater's 2012 free summer series, Shakespeare in the Park, at the Delacorte Theater in Central Park, New York City, with an American cast and new designers.
 The cast included Amy Adams as the Baker's Wife, Donna Murphy as the Witch, Denis O'Hare as the Baker, Chip Zien (the Baker in the 1987 Broadway cast) as the Mysterious Man/Cinderella's father, Ivan Hernandez as the Wolf/Cinderella's prince, Jessie Mueller as Cinderella, Jack Broderick as the young Narrator, Gideon Glick as Jack, Cooper Grodin as Rapunzel's Prince, Sarah Stiles as Little Red, Josh Lamon as the Steward, and Glenn Close as the voice of the Giantess.
 Sheader again directed, and Steel served as co-director and choreographer.
 Performances ran from July 24 until September 1.
 The set was a collaboration between Gilmour and John Lee Beatty and rose "over 50 feet in the air, with a series of tree-covered catwalks and pathways".
 There were reports of a possible Broadway transfer, but scheduling conflicts prevented this.